Updated Interim Zika Clinical Guidance for Reproductive Age Women and Men, Sexual Transmission of Zika, and the U.S. Zika Pregnancy Registry

 In addition, amniocentesis was removed from the algorithm.
 Amniocentesis may be used in the evaluation of a patient, but clinical decisions about the use of amniocentesis will need to be individualized according to patient circumstances.
 CDC has also updated recommendations for pregnant women residing in an area with active Zika virus transmission.
 The pregnant woman should be evaluated and if she has been ill with one or more signs or symptoms of Zika virus disease testing should be performed at that time.

-As with the algorithm for pregnant women with possible Zika virus exposure but not residing in an area of active transmission similar changes were made.
-These included removal of the amniocentesis language as well as broadening the language used for finding some fetal ultrasounds that may indicate congenital infection with Zika virus.
+As with the algorithm for pregnant women with possible Zika virus exposure but not residing in an area of active transmission, similar changes were made.
+These included removal of the amniocentesis language as well as broadening the language used for findings on fetal ultrasounds that may indicate congenital infection with Zika virus.

 Next, we’ll switch gears and discuss guidance that was issued about infection control in the labor and delivery setting through use of standard precautions in the context of Zika virus.
 Zika virus has been detected in multiple body fluids including blood, amniotic fluid, urine, saliva and semen as previously mentioned.
 At this time there have been no reports of transmission of Zika virus from infected patients to healthcare personnel or other patients.

-Examples of procedures that require increasing levels of PPE in the labor and delivery setting include vaginal examinations particularly during amniotomy or rupturing membranes when exposure to fluids will be expected, performing a vaginal delivery or manual removal of a plus-of a placenta when exposure to larger volumes of fluids would be routine and procedures in an operating room setting where clothing, skin and mucous membrane and protection should be maintained.
+Examples of procedures that require increasing levels of PPE in the labor and delivery setting include vaginal examinations particularly during amniotomy, or rupturing membranes, when exposure to fluids will be expected, performing a vaginal delivery or manual removal of a placenta when exposure to larger volumes of fluids would be routine, and procedures in an operating room setting where clothing, skin and mucous membrane protection should be maintained.
 Healthcare personnel should consider the anticipated exposure to blood and body fluids and the opportunities for splashes of these fluids.
-Appropriate PPEs should be worn to protect mucous membranes including the eyes accordingly.
+Appropriate PPE should be worn to protect mucous membranes, including the eyes, accordingly.